liquity/dev/README.md

 ## Gains From Liquidations

 Stability Pool depositors gain Ether over time, as liquidated debt is cancelled with their deposit.
-When they withdraw all or part of their deposited tokens, or top up their deposit, they system sends them their accumulated ETH gains.
+When they withdraw all or part of their deposited tokens, or top up their deposit, the system sends them their accumulated ETH gains.

 Similarly, a trove's accumulated gains from liquidations are automatically applied to the trove when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying LUSD.